wso2-attic/siddhi-io-twitter/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">location</td>
-        <td style="vertical-align: top; word-wrap: break-word">Specifies the locations to track.
-Here, We have to specify latitude and the longitude of tha location.
+        <td style="vertical-align: top; word-wrap: break-word">Filters the tweets based on the locations.
+Here, We have to specify latitude and the longitude of the location.
 For Example : 51.683979:0.278970</td>
         <td style="vertical-align: top">null</td>
         <td style="vertical-align: top">DOUBLE</td>
         <td style="vertical-align: top">Yes</td>